 For the past two months, I’ve recently had a lot of breakdowns (like that of Jaclyn Jose’s famous breakdown scene in Ma’Rosa) because there have been setbacks in my business which I have no control over.
 As strong as I am, I remained calm and did all I can to solve my problem.
 As of this writing, it’s not yet over, but everything seems to slowly fall into place, and I’m thankful for that.
 I also became more aligned to being optimistic, and happy.

-The Magic is about being grateful for all the things you have despite of adversity, even as simple as being thankful for the air you breathe, the water, and electricty, which we almost always take for granted!
+The Magic is about being grateful for all the things you have despite adversity, even as simple as being thankful for the air you breathe, the water, and electricity, which we almost always take for granted!

-1. I travelled 6 times out of Davao
+1. I traveled 6 times out of Davao

 2. I met my twin flame.